projectweekend/Pi-Box/README.md

 ## Using Pi-Box

 After authorizing your Dropbox account, a new folder will appear in your Dropbox: `/apps/RaspberryPi Box`.
 Any file saved in this folder will be synced to your Raspberry Pi in directory you specified during the installation step.
 For now the file syncing is just one-way.
-This first iteration was intended as an easy way to move files to the Raspberry Pi without having to mess with `scp` or `ftp`.

 -------------------------------------------------------------------------------